C625:2020 Information on Accessibility Features for Telephone Equipment

 Customer Information Obligations Framework

-The Customer Information Provisions Policy Framework provides context for the consideration of customer information requirements; that is, to:
+The Customer Information Provisions Policy Framework was developed in 2014.
+It provided context for the consideration of customer information requirements in place at that time; that is, to:

 - enable an informed consideration of whether an issue is already dealt with via existing rules or not (i.e. ensure no duplication/overlap) and whether additional information is needed or not, and